Felicianod-lab/Spatial-Organellomics/analysis/README.md

 ## Conventions

-- **Seeds.** PCA uses `42` and GMM uses `54` throughout the clustering workflows.
-Exceptions and additional seeds are noted in each subfolder README.
-The two Fig. 6 MLP scripts set no seed and are not deterministic.
 - **Category labels.** GMM component indices are remapped for display so that categories order sensibly along the acinar axis.
 Always use the saved remapping and PC1-orientation tables rather than raw component numbers.
 - **Paths with spaces.** Two filenames and one folder name contain spaces or commas.
 Quote them in the shell.